How to pull off a surf trip in Portugal this summer

 Getting from Lisbon to famous surfing areas just north of the city is pretty easy using public transport.
 With trips to Ericeira particularly effortless if you’re staying at our surf camp since we can even pick you up the airport.
 Want to see the rest of Portugal with boards and friends in tow though?
 Consider renting a vehicle.

 There’s over 1,800 km of coastline to check out after all.
 With countless surfable nooks and crannies to explore both north and south of Lisbon.
 Having a vehicle will ensure you can reach these beaches, reefs and rock bottom waves without too much of a hassle.
-Thereby making the most out of your trip.
+Thereby making the most out of your surf trip.

 A driver’s license, passport and a credit card should be everything necessary to hire a car.
 If you’re from outside of the EU, you may also want to arrange an international driving permit, however, the need for this varies between rental companies.